dubustan/Noting/ResearchReport/CollabAnonyCmp.md

 # **Report (29/8): Comparison between two papers related to Anonymized Data**
 ## **Introduction**
-This report aims to make a comparison between the problem of two papers related to collaborative anonymization.
+This report aims to make a comparison between the problem of two papers before providing papers related to collaborative data anonymization.
 - The first one is _K.
 Wong, N. A. Tu, D. Bui, S. Y. Ooi, and M. H. Kim, "PrivacyPreserving Collaborative Data Anonymization with Sensitive QuasiIdentifiers," in 2019 12th CMI Conference on Cybersecurity and
 Privacy (CMI), 28-29 Nov.
-2019 2019, pp. 1-6, doi:
+2019 2019, pp. 1-6, doi: 10.1109/CMI48017.2019.8962140._
-10.1109/CMI48017.2019.8962140._
-- and the second one is
+- The second one is _T.
+Nandy, M. Y. I. B. Idris, R. M. Noor, S. Bhattacharyya and N. B. A. Ghani, "Collaborative Data Anonymization for Privacy-Preserving Vehicular Ad-hoc Network," 2020 International Conference on Innovation and Intelligence for Informatics, Computing and Technologies (3ICT), 2020, pp. 1-6, doi: 10.1109/3ICT51146.2020.9312024_
 ## **Similarities and differences**
 ### **Similarities**
 - Respondents are not willing to submit their **full data** due to privacy concern.